 How to keep illnesses away in the family

-How illnesses are spread in the home
+How diseases are spread at home

 The most common way to contract an infectious disease is through germs that are passed from one person to another.
 Also, by an infected animal.

-How to prevent illness in the family
+How to prevent illnesses in the family

 - Before and after caring for someone who is sick, treating wounds or cuts.